Michael Massey Player Props: Royals vs. Angels

 Michael Massey At The Plate

-- Massey is batting .217 with six doubles, four home runs and 14 walks.
+- Massey is hitting .217 with six doubles, four home runs and 14 walks.

-- Massey has reached base via a hit in 29 games this year (of 60 played), and had multiple hits in 10 of those games.

-- He has hit a long ball in four games this year (6.7%), leaving the park in 2% of his trips to the dish.
+- He has homered in four games this season (6.7%), homering in 2% of his trips to the plate.

-- In 25.0% of his games this year, Massey has picked up at least one RBI.
-In five of those games (8.3%) he recorded more than one RBI.

-- He has scored at least once 14 times this season (23.3%), including one multi-run game.
+- Massey has an RBI in 15 of 60 games this year, with multiple RBI in five of them.

+- In 14 of 60 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.